omgoyal22/data1/README.md

 Room Utilization Efficiency: Monitor how effectively the hotel utilizes its rooms, accounting for booked vs. utilized nights.
 Project Tools
 Power BI: For creating dashboards, visualizing data, and generating insights.
-Excel/CSV: Used as the primary data source, containing the hotel’s booking and revenue data.
+Excel/CSV: Used as the primary data source, containing the hotel’s booking and revenue data
-**